 We’ll then make a dedicated fund available to help our farmers implement and finance the recommendations made, and ultimately to increase their environmental and sustainability performance.

-Our first data study started in October 2022 and focused on carbon footprints, lasting 4-5 months.
+Our first data study started in October 2022 and focused on carbon footprints.

 Soil health, biodiversity, water, animal health